1234Georg/EfCore30_CompositeKeyInValueObject/README.md

 - the query is in the HomeController.cs
 - the model is in DomainModel.cs
-- DbContext is in BlogDbContext.cs
+- DbContext is in ReportDbContext.cs